mattvr/ShellGPT/README.md

 ### Other Commands

-These commands are for specific chats, either new or existing.
+These commands perform non-textual tasks.

 | Argument      | Alias      | Description                                          |
 | ------------- | ---------- | ---------------------------------------------------- |